-- a policy on the use of mobile phones and cameras within the early years setting; recommended policies are: - parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile; - parents are generally prohibited from taking any photographs of children in the early years setting, but for special events such as school performances, may do so on the understanding that the images are not posted onto social media sites or otherwise shared; - staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose; - staff do not bring personal mobile phones into the early years setting and use them only during breaks in the staff room. - a statement on how notifications will be made to Ofsted in the event of an allegation of serious harm or abuse by any person working in the early years setting.
+- a policy on the use of mobile phones and cameras within the early years setting; recommended policies are: - parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile; - parents are generally prohibited from taking any photographs of children in the early years setting, but for special events such as school performances, may do so on the understanding that the images are not posted onto social media sites or otherwise shared;

-5.3 Suitable people
+- staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose; - staff do not bring personal mobile phones into the early years setting and use them only during breaks in the staff room. - a statement on how notifications will be made to Ofsted in the event of an allegation of serious harm or abuse by any person working in the early years setting.

-The school will follow the safer recruitment policy set out in section 6 of this policy to ensure that staff and volunteers who are recruited to work in the early years setting are carefully selected and vetted to ensure they are suitable to work with children and have the relevant qualifications.
+6.3 Suitable people

-Staff policies set out in section 6 of this policy will apply equally to staff and volunteers in the early years settings, and the school will ensure that they receive proper training and induction so that they are aware of their role and responsibilities, all school policies and the school's expectations regarding conduct and safe teaching practice.
+The school will follow the Safer recruitment and staff conduct policy for schools and colleges to ensure that staff and volunteers who are recruited to work in the early years setting are carefully selected and vetted to ensure they are suitable to work with children, have the relevant qualifications and are not disqualified from working in childcare settings.

-Whenever an allegation is made against a member of staff in the early years setting, the school will follow the Camden policy "Guidance of the management of an allegation against a member of staff" as referred to in section 6 of this document.
+This policy will apply equally to staff and volunteers in the early years settings, and the school will ensure that they receive proper training and induction so that they are aware of their role and responsibilities, all school policies and the school's expectations regarding conduct and safe teaching practice.
+Whenever an allegation is made against a member of staff in the early years setting, the school will follow the Camden policy "Guidance for schools on dealing with allegations against a member of staff".
+Introduction (cscp.org.uk)